top of page

 During the aforementioned completion process, we supplement plant-based raw materials ingredients with animal protein sources, or we combine different plant-based raw materials ingredients so that their incomplete amino acid sets complement each other.

-on a white plate between a fork and a knifem there are raw red meat slices on the left side and raw vegetables on the right: pepper, mushrooms, carrot, brussel sprout, radish
+On a white plate, between a fork and a knife, there are slices of raw red meat on the left side and raw vegetables on the right: bell pepper, mushrooms, carrot, Brussels sprout, and radish.

 What is complementation?